apirrone/Open_Duck_Mini/README.md

 ## TODO
 - Try a simpler task first, like juste balancing
+  - Or try with a static goal
+  - Or try with distance walked as reward
 - Work on reward
 - Look at examples envs
 - find out why tensorboard is not working with train_bd1.py